ThatRozebudDude/FPS-Plus-Public/README.md

 ![](/art/logo.png)

+> *Note: This branch is used to provide source code for a hotfix on a previous release build of the game.*

 # Friday Night Funkin' FPS Plus
 Friday Night Funkin' FPS Plus is an engine mod of Friday Night Funkin' that aims to improve gameplay and add quality of life features.